 Blog content must be relevant to your products and should add value to your products.
 If you can not write your digital content then find experienced copywriters or bloggers and build a balanced synergy with them.
-Same goes with newsletter and email marketing.
-Of course, professionals can save you time, effort and a lot of money if you want to have results as soon as possible.
+The same goes for the newsletter and email marketing.
+Of course, professionals can save you time, effort, and a lot of money if you want to have great results as soon as possible.

 The value of links

 If you have done all the above, here comes the last step: high-quality link building.
 Concentrate quality and avoid quantity!
 Google is very strict about this.
 It can penalize your site if you have too many poor inbound links.
 Choose only top authority websites to link with (use Moz’s toolbar) and be extremely picky.

 Use your Local cart

 If you are a local business, you should use all the given opportunities to rank higher in local searches.
 Submit your business to all major directories and as many niche directories.
 Remember that they must be relevant to your business.
 Don’t forget to use location-based keywords in all of your descriptions, only if it is appropriate.